 Qalqilya is a small city of the West Bank.
-Located one hour north west of Ramallah, right on the Israel / Palestine border, surrounded by the apartheid wall on one side and illegal settlements on the other.
+Located one hour north west of Ramallah, right on the Israeli/ Palestinian border, surrounded by the apartheid wall on one side and illegal settlements on the other.
 Israeli military occupation there is heavy.
 Added to this Qalqilya is a relatively conservative muslim town.

-One of the main thing about skateboarding is that it brings people together, and that's what happend with Abdullah, Charlie and all the people that came to volunteer for skatepal.
+One of the main thing about skateboarding is that it brings people together, and that's what happened with Abdullah, Charlie Davis (Skatepal's founder) and all the people that came to volunteer for Skatepal.

 « Here we have no freedom of movement ... no opportunity to play, study, or work ...